Book a meeting

 Low-Level Virtual Machine (LLVM) is an example of this intermediate approach.
 For app developers, LLVM bitcode has been a staple of Apple’s toolchain and the Android Native Development Kit for the past seven years.
 It’s a toolkit for building compilers that can work with any programming language and target any machine architecture.
 Compilers like Clang or Rustc use it to support various systems, from Linux on X86_64 to iOS.
 Obfuscation at this level is easier to manage since it’s not tied to a specific language or architecture.

 One catch: this method often depends on the toolchain.
-For example, iOS and macOS apps that use intermediate-level obfuscation can be affected by updates to Apple’s development software, like the new Xcode 15 version, which has effectively deprecated the ability to build bitcode apps.
+For example, iOS and macOS apps that use intermediate-level obfuscation can be affected by updates to Apple’s development software, like the Xcode 15 version, which effectively deprecated the ability to build bitcode apps.

 Binary-level obfuscation to the rescue